ngarbezza/testy/README.md

-  "language": "en",         // language of the output messages. "es" and "en" supported for now "failFast": false,        // enable/disable fail fast mode (stop as soon as a failed test appears) "randomOrder": false      // enable/disable execution of tests in random order }
+  "language": "en",         // language of the output messages. "es" and "en" supported for now "failFast": false,        // enable/disable fail fast mode (stop as soon as a failed test appears) "randomOrder": false      // enable/disable execution of tests in random order "timeoutMs": 1000         // sets the per-test timeout in milliseconds }
 ```